isngrim/BehaviourTreeProject/README.md

 # BehaviourTreeProject

-This is a work in progress Behaviour tree library written in c# and intended to be game engine agnostic.
+This is a work in progress event driven Behaviour tree library written in c# and intended to be game engine agnostic.

 # To Do list:
 - [ ] Implement Blackboards